Earth Digital - Rendering a 3D planet Earth

 Earth Digital, a digital twin of planet earth for cinema visual effects, breakdown of the digital product with the planet, the clay render and the normal render.

+After making multiple Earth renders that were purely technical exercises, it became important to consider how to make them beautiful.
 A thought from the book Beauty by Roger Scruton stuck with me.

 Scruton argues that the importance of beauty and its transcendental nature can be found in anything that’s real.